golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

       - UTF-8 encoded strings

-        No command context or matching mode need to be specified.
+        No command context or matching mode needs to be specified.

         Example: